-It was discovered way back in 1800s during the Industrial Revolution.
-A Scottish chemist, Robert Angus Smith, was first to discover this phenomenon in 1852 as a relationship between acid rain and atmospheric pollution in Manchester, England.
-But it gained public attention mainly in 1960s.
-The term was coined in 1972 when the NY Times published reports about the climate change effects which started arising due to the occurrence of acid rain in the Hubbard Brook Experimental Forest in New Hampshire.
+However, it gained public attention mainly in the 1960s.
+The term was coined in 1972 when the NY Times published reports about the climate change effects that started arising due to the occurrence of acid rain in the Hubbard Brook Experimental Forest in New Hampshire.

 Causes of Acid Rain

 Both natural and man-made sources are known to play a role in the formation of acid rain.
-But, it is mainly caused by combustion of fossil fuels which results in emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx).
+But, it is mainly caused by the combustion of fossil fuels, which results in emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx).

 1. Natural Sources

 The major natural causal agent for acid rain is volcanic emissions.
-Volcanoes emit acid producing gases to create higher than normal amounts of acid rain or any other form of precipitation such as fog and snow to an extent of affecting vegetation cover and health of residents within the surrounding.
-Decaying vegetation, wildfires and biological processes within the environment also generate the acid rain forming gases.
-Dimethly sulfide is a typical example of a major biological contributor to sulfur containing elements into the atmosphere.
-Lighting strikes also naturally produces nitric oxides that react with water molecules via electrical activity to produce nitric acid, thereby forming acid rain.
+Volcanoes emit acid-producing gases to create higher than normal amounts of acid rain or any other form of precipitation, such as fog and snow, to the extent of affecting vegetation cover and the health of residents within the surrounding.

-The existing winds blow these acidic compounds over large areas across borders and they fall back to the ground in the form of acid rain or other forms of precipitation.
-Upon reaching the earth, it flows across the surface, absorbs into the soil and enters into lakes and rivers and finally gets mixed up with sea water.
+The existing winds blow these acidic compounds over large areas across borders, and they fall back to the ground as acid rain or other forms of precipitation.
+Upon reaching the earth, the acidic deposition flows across the surface, absorbs into the soil, enters lakes and rivers, and finally gets mixed up with seawater.